Convergence to quasi-stationarity through Poincar\'e inequalities and Bakry-Emery criteria: Introduction

 then there exists a quasi-stationary distribution $\alpha = \alpha_1 \otimes \cdots \otimes \alpha_d \in \cM_1(D)$ and $C_d > 0$ (depending on the dimension $d$) such that, for any $\mu \in \cM_1(D)$ and $t$ large enough,

 where $\eta := \frac{d \alpha}{d \gamma}$.
 If moreover $\mu = \mu_1 \otimes \cdots \otimes \mu_d$, there exists a constant $C > 0$, which does not depend on $d$, such that, for $t$ large enough,

-where $\eta_i := \frac{d\alpha_i}{d\gamma_i}$. \end{theorem} A particular attention will be paid on processes coming down from infinity, for which it will be shown that the rate of convergence $\kappa$ provided by the Bakry-\'{E}mery condition \eqref{be} can actually be bettered (see Theorems \ref{thm-cdfi} and \ref{cdfimulti}).
+where $\eta_i := \frac{d\alpha_i}{d\gamma_i}$. \end{theorem} This theorem is further referenced as Theorem 6 in Subsection 3.3.3.
+A particular attention will be paid on processes coming down from infinity, for which it will be shown that the rate of convergence $\kappa$ provided by the Bakry-\'{E}mery condition \eqref{be} can actually be bettered (see Theorems \ref{thm-cdfi} and \ref{cdfimulti}).